smileboywtu/SQLite3/README.md

 + Main Program:

-      Python3 manage-menu.py
+>Python3 manage-menu.py

 + Learn SQL:

-      You can just switch to the deamon dir and look at the PDF for details
+>You can just switch to the deamon dir and look at the **PDF** for details

 + Know More:

-      Just look at the other python source files
+>Just look at the other python source files

+# Online Tutorials

-Look at the online course [here][0]
+look at the online course [here][0]

+the complete coffee shop sample in the ./coffee-shop-complete dir.

 [0]: http://www.pythonschool.net/databases/introduction-to-databases/